DamianOdendaal/code-clinic-booking-system/codeclinics/README.md

 ### Bonus Functionality

-There is an ics file - which is a Calendar Document.
+There is an ics file - which is a Calendar extention.
 You can open it and see the bookings in an Application of your choice.

 Path:
 ```bash